2007 United Soccer Leagues: First Division

 The schedule was not a balanced home and away affair; to make up the four extra games to total 28, each team played their four geographically closest competitors.
 The playoff format was changed to qualify eight instead of six teams; therefore the first and second league champions obtained seeding to determine home field advantage instead of a first round bye as in previous seasons.
 The previous bidding to host between the two playoff finalists for the one game cup final was discontinued for this season.

 Playoffs

+Quarterfinals

+Puerto Rico Islanders won 5–3 on Aggregate.

+Seattle Sounders won 3–0 on Aggregate.

+Atlanta Silverbacks won 3–2 on Aggregate.

+Portland Timbers won 3–1 on Aggregate.

+Semifinals

+Seattle Sounders won 4–2 on penalties after tying 3–3 on Aggregate.

+Atlanta Silverbacks won 3–1 on penalties after tying 1–1 on Aggregate.